You know why I am overweight? It’s because I eat too much and I don’t exercise enough. Period.

 There is one critical building block you need, if you want to build a good culture.

 A new leader might think, “It would be great if I could give my team everything they desire.”
 Higher compensation, benefits, resources, information, the list goes on.
-But a good leader understands, not only is that impossible, it could also be detrimental.
+But a mature leader understands, not only is that impossible, it could be detrimental.
 Continue reading for 5 reasons why saying “no”, when required, is important.

 I did it again. 🤦🏾♂️ I allowed stress to make my heart go a-fib last week.
 4th time in my life!
 It went normal after s couple days rest and relaxation.
 How many times do I have to learn the same lesson?
 I have to get rid of my arrhythmia attitude.